hdzierz/Report_BAF/untitled.md

 - Data added to the file-system via iRODS is owned by the iRODS-server user.
 This will present a problem if this method is used to add data to the system.
 Hence adding data is best achieved via traditional file-system methods, after which the data can be added to the iRODS catalogue.
 The 2GB upload limit for the Metalnx interface is another good reason to use the file-system to add data.
 A best-practice should be created to cover this methodology.
 - Metalnx metadata templates can be 'stacked' (much like the [CSS](https://www.w3.org/Style/CSS/Overview.en.html) philosophy) allowing generic templates and specific template to be combined in a logical manner.
 - Globus file transfer is extremely efficient compared to traditional data transfer speeds via Plant and Food Research's internet connection.
 Globus is more than 100-times faster than the standard internet connection for file transfer.
+- A decision has been made to allow read/write access to all storage data from iRODS.
+This will be further controlled via the iRODS user management itself, which will leverage the existing POSIX user/group permissions.
+- Data stewards will need to be trained to use the iRODS metadata catalogue, both via the Metalnx interface, and via the iCommands (Linux command line).

 ## Milestone 7